 Alan Tichmarsh

-Valentin Finnish writer
+Valentin Finnish

-Winter is an etching, spring a watercolor, summer an oil painting and autumn a mosaic of them all.
+Winter is an etching, spring a watercolour, summer an oil painting and autumn a mosaic of them all.

 Stanley Horowitz